-Things to do in Vicenza Italy: Palladian architecture and more
+Things to do in Vicenza: Palladian architecture and more

-Along with the excellent food, wine and weather, a visit to Italy is also a treat for the architectural senses.
-And one such place where you’ll find all 3 is the northern Italy city of Vicenza.
-From Renaissance to Palladian architecture, your eyes will marvel at the intricate detailing and overall magnitude.
+And, one such place where you’ll find all 3 is the northern Italian city of Vicenza.
+Featuring architectural styles ranging from Renaissance to Palladian, you’ll marvel at the intricate detailing and overall magnitude of these attractions.

-Vicenza is a small, yet place of architectural importance in the region of Veneto.
-Weather in Vicenza tends to adhere to season, and though it gets cold in winter, it also has long summers.
-It’s lesser known than neighboring Venice, but what it lacks in reputation, it makes up for in architectural delights.
+It’s lesser known than neighboring Venice, but what it lacks in reputation, it makes up for in its architectural delights.

 So prolific is Palladio’s legacy, that he also has a style of architecture named after him — Palladian.
 Today in Vicenza, it’s not uncommon to see students from around the world visiting the city to study his masterpieces.

-Palladio was born in nearby Padua in 1508, but spent the majority of his life, and work, in Vicenza.
+Palladio was born in nearby Padova in 1508, but spent the majority of his life, and work, in Vicenza.
 While he started his career as a stonemason, he would become the most sought-after architect in Vicenza and Venice.